 Main illustration: Chris Markland

-If you are using Intercom or another live chat tool on your website already, you’ve probably received a number of conversations where customers just say “Hello” or “Hi,” and then it’s up to your team to figure out what they need help with.
+If you are using Intercom or another live chat tool on your website already, you’ve probably received a number of conversations where customers just say “Hello” or “Hi”.
+From here, it’s up to your customer support team to figure out what they need help with.

-A chatbot can reply to these vague conversations and find out what your customer needs help with.
+An AI chatbot can reply to these vague conversations and find out what your customer needs help with.
 If it’s a very common query that the chatbot recognizes, it will provide an instant answer.
 If not, the query will be routed to your team to solve.
+But, where is the best place to start when it comes to training your chatbots to have automated conversations?
+Here are four key starting points for training your chatbots:

 Some people worry that bots might disrupt or interrupt conversations or relationships with your customers, but that’s not the case here.
-With basic training, we’ve found that our chatbot Resolution Bot enhances the relationships businesses have with their customers.
+Before we guide you through training your chatbot to have conversations with your customers, let’s discuss why it’s becoming more of a necessity.

 Some support chatbots can resolve customer issues right in the conversation, while others direct customers to the help center article that best matches keywords in their question.
 While both help customers get what they need, fast, we believe chatbots are most powerful when they deliver immediate resolutions, not ask customers to look for their own answers.